digidem/earth-defenders-assistant/README.md

    - **Local Data Ownership:** The whole infrastructure can run locally, ensuring data is processed and stored locally, respecting community autonomy and privacy.
    - **Resilience in Connectivity-Challenged Areas:** Operates effectively without constant internet connectivity, providing reliable access to tools and information in resource-limited settings.

-3. **🤖 Customized AI Models and Knowledge Bases:**
+3. **🤖 Customized Assistants:**
-   - **Teach It Your Language:** Facilitates the training of Speech-to-Text (STT) and Text-to-Speech (TTS) models in Indigenous languages, preserving and revitalizing linguistic heritage.
+    - **Flexible Plugin System:** Create and deploy custom plugins to extend bot functionality for specific community needs - from environmental monitoring to cultural preservation
-   - **Culturally-Aligned Machines:** Helps developing Large Language Models (LLMs) that reflect and respect Indigenous cosmologies and worldviews.
+    - **Knowledge Integration:** Import community-specific knowledge bases and cultural content to ensure the bot provides locally relevant and culturally appropriate responses
-   - **Tailored Knowledge Integration:**  Incorporates community-specific knowledge bases, enabling the AI to provide accurate and meaningful information aligned with local contexts.
+    - **Offline-First Design:** Plugins work seamlessly in low-connectivity environments, with local processing and storage capabilities

 **Earth Defenders Assistant** bridges AI technology with community empowerment by integrating advanced AI solutions with intuitive interfaces.
 This ensures accessibility for all individuals, regardless of literacy or technological familiarity.
 The platform is dedicated to preserving cultural integrity by adapting AI technologies to reflect and uphold the unique values, languages, and knowledge of Indigenous communities.